ViciousSquid/Dosidicus/extras/Readme.md

 → "Correlation without causation"
 ```

-This is fundamentally different from classical Hebbian learning ("neurons that fire together wire together"), which only considers whether neurons are simultaneously active.
+This is fundamentally different from classical Hebbian learning (current implementation), which only considers whether neurons are simultaneously active.

 ### Why STDP Matters for Dosidicus-2